 Fundamental concepts of problem solving and computational algorithms will be covered as well as an overview of the computer science field.
 Using the C++ programming language, a study will be made of language syntax, program control flow, algorithm implementation and modular program design, data types and structures, and file input and output.
-Computer science topics to be examined include machine architectures, operating systems, algorithm analysis and design, programming languages, data structures, software engineering, and artificial intelligence.
+Computer science topics to be examined include machine architecture, operating systems, algorithm analysis and design, programming languages, software engineering, and artificial intelligence.

-Optional textbook: Introduction to Programming with C++ (Brief Version) by Y. Daniel Liang (2007).
-ISBN: 0-13-232049-5
+Required textbook: Starting Out with C++: From Control Structures through Objects (Brief Version, 6th edition) by Tony Gladis (2010).
+ISBN: 0-13-602253-7

 Tutoring: Sci 201 Computer Lab.
 Tutor hours are mostly in the evening and on weekends.
 Tutors are upper-class computer science majors who have completed this course and more advanced programming courses.
-If you ever have problems getting help from a tutor, please contact me ASAP.
+If you ever have problems getting help from a tutor, please contact me.